Chocolate Mint

 • Classified as a standard culinary herb by the FDA

+This herb falls under standard agricultural regulations rather than controlled substance laws.
+This means a hassle-free experience whether you’re growing it in your backyard or adding it to homemade smoking blends.
 Unlike some herbs that face regulatory scrutiny, chocolate mint holds the same legal standing as common kitchen herbs like basil or oregano.
-This makes it a smart choice for those building reliable, legal herbal collections.
+This makes it a reliable choice for those building legal herbal collections.

 International Status: